 Stick-built curtain wall is assembled member-by-member on-site.
 It's cheaper, easier to fix at install, and works on small-to-medium projects (under 8 stories typically).
 Unitized curtain wall is prefabricated in panels at a fabrication shop and hoisted into place by crane.
 Costs more but installs faster (one panel covers an entire floor bay), gives better weather-tightness, and is the standard above 8 stories.

-1) HVHZ rating — Miami-Dade NOA assemblies add 20-35%.
 2) Glass spec — clear vision low-E vs. ceramic-frit vs. structural-silicone laminated impact, each is a step-change.
 3) Mullion depth — 4" face profile is base, 8" face for high-wind exposure adds significantly.
-4) Finish — class I anodize is the baseline, PVDF paint is +15-25%, custom anodize is +30-50%.
+4) Finish — class I anodize is the baseline; PVDF paint and custom anodize add cost above it.
 5) Project height — slab-edge access, crane requirements, and rigging add cost above 8 stories.

-Choose stick-built where feasible — saves 15-25% over unitized.
 Use stock mullion sections rather than custom extrusions.
 Limit color count to 1-2 in the same building.
 Lock the design package before shop drawings — re-engineering after pricing is the #1 cost overrun.
-Issue full architectural drawings, not narratives — narrative-bid pricing carries 15-25% contingency.

 Stick-built is cheaper, simpler, and works for projects under 8 stories or with simple geometry.
 Unitized is faster to install (saving schedule), more weather-tight, and is the standard for high-rise.
 The right choice depends on project size, schedule, and budget.